nightblade9/haxesharp/README.md

 [![Build Status](https://travis-ci.org/nightblade9/haxesharp.svg?branch=master)](https://travis-ci.org/nightblade9/haxesharp)

-Some helpers that make Haxe more "C# friendly."
-If you're a .NET developer, you will find these methods similar or identical to what the .NET APIs provide.
+HaxeSharp brings functionality to Haxe that is inspried by some of the best of what .NET has to offer.
+If you're a .NET developer, you will find these methods similar to what the .NET APIs provide.
+At the same time, they're written following the Haxe style and conventions.

-In general, we try to stick to Haxe-style conventions (eg. camel-case method names), while making APIs as familiar as possible for .NET APIs.
+In some cases, language functions make it difficult to achieve .NET's design (eg. Haxe doesn't support multiple constructors).
+We try to work around these cases, or in the worst case, provide some other alternative.

+HaxeSharp also tries to follow the principle of least surprise in cases where .NET doesn't; for example, we may throw exceptions for invalid cases (eg. `new Array<Int>() [1, 2, 3].take(17)`) even though .NET doesn't.

 # Installation